Evolution of perturbed long nonlinear plane, ring and hybrid surface waves: Pure and perturbed hybrid waves

-where we usually take $\kappa = 0.5$, $\xi_{\text{span}} = (\xi_{\text{max}} - \xi_{\text{min}})/20$.
-In practice due to the length of the domain this leads to a pedestal of amplitude less than $\epsilon$ and therefore the difference in numerical solution to say that of the 2D Boussinesq equations is negligible.
-Further discussion of generating numerical solutions to the KP equation is given in Appendix \ref{appA}.
+where } We usually take $\kappa = 0.5$, $\xi_{\text{span}} = (\xi_{\text{max}} - \xi_{\text{min}})/20$.
+In practice, due to the { size} of the domain, this leads to a pedestal of amplitude less than $\epsilon$, and therefore the { effect on numerical solution} is negligible. { Further discussion of the numerical solution to the KPII equation is given in Appendix \ref{appB}.}

-As the outward propagating hybrid wave moves away from the origin the effects of radial divergence dissipate and the wavefront propagates in a quasi-stationary manner.
-The description of the wavefront can therefore be given analytically up to the level of asymptotics using the adiabatic approximation.
-The plane wave legs are simply the obliquely propagating line soliton solutions but the central ring wave section can be given analytically by the asymptotic solution of \citet{J99}.
-Johnson's asymptotics is given for the initial value problem
+{ As the outward-propagating hybrid wave moves away from the origin, the effects of cylindrical divergence are weak}, and the wavefront propagates in a quasi-stationary manner.
+The description of the central part of the wavefront can therefore be given analytically using the { asymptotic solution constructed by \citet{J99}.
+It is given} for the initial-value problem

-which is posed sufficiently far away from the origin, and then the radial divergence term can be viewed as a perturbation of the KdV equation.
-Although originally developed for $(R,\xi)$-variables the change of variables to $(T,\xi)$-space has no effect to leading order.
-The three components of the wave are the primary wave, the shelf and the transition region back to an undisturbed medium.
+which is posed sufficiently far away from the origin, and then the radial-divergence term can be viewed as a perturbation of the KdV equation.
+The three components of the wave are the primary wave, the shelf and the transition region leading back to the undisturbed medium.
 The variables

 are required to construct the three components.
-The primary wave is given as
+The primary wave is given by